sous-chefs/yum-remi-chef/README.md

 * Chef 11+

 #### Cookbooks
-* yum version 3.0.0 or higher
+* yum version 3.2.0 or higher
+* yum-epel

 #### Platforms
 The following platforms have been tested with Test Kitchen: